About Us

 It's not just me these days.
 I'm assisted by Amy Rose, our creative director, who produces our podcast, helps me with the writing and editing, and stops my sillier ideas.
 We also have part-time editors and interns with educational and professional experience across the spectrum who all work on helping produce our content.

-Yes, journalism is supposed to hold truth to power and when terrible things happen we shouldn't turn away.
+I started Fix The News because I believe another form of journalism is possible.
+Yes, journalists are supposed to hold truth to power and when terrible things happen we shouldn't turn away.
 But when we only hear stories of doom, we fail to see the stories of possibility.
 We deny ourselves the opportunity to do better.
-We exist to show that there's a better way.
+Fix The News exists to show that there's a better way.

 What our subscribers say